Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Related work, and background in fairness

 \paragraph{Independence (Ind)} This fairness criterion requires the prediction $\hat{Y}$ to be statistically independent of the protected attribute $S$.
 Equivalent definitions of independence for a~binary classifier $\hat{Y}$ are referred to as statistical parity (SP), demographic parity, and group fairness.
 Independence is the simplest criterion to work with, both mathematically and algorithmically.
-In a~binary classification task, independence implies the equality of $P(\hat{Y} = +\ |\ S = s)$ and $P(\hat{Y} = +\ |\ S = \bar{s})$ and the fairness gap is computed as
+In a~binary classification task, independence implies the equality of $P^\mathrm{ind}_i = P(\hat{Y} = +\ |\ S = s_i)$ for all $i=1, \dots, m$.

 \paragraph{Separation (Sp)} Unlike independence, the separation criterion requires the prediction $\hat{Y}$ to be statistically independent of the protected attribute $S$, given the true label $Y$.
 The separation criterion also appears under the name Equalized odds (EO).
 In a~binary classification task, the separation criterion requires that all groups experience the same true negative rate and the same true positive rate.
-Formally, we require the equality of $P(\hat{Y} = +\ |\ S = s, Y=v)$ and $P(\hat{Y} = +\ |\ S = \bar{s}, Y=v)$, for every $v\in\{+,-\}$.
-The fairness gap may be computed as
+Formally, we require the equality of $P^\mathrm{Sp}_{i, v} = P(\hat{Y} = +\ |\ S = s_i, Y=v)$ for every $i=1, \dots, m$, and $v\in\{+,-\}$.

 \paragraph{Sufficiency (Sf)} The sufficiency criterion is satisfied if the true label $Y$ is statistically independent of the protected attribute $S$, given the prediction $\hat{Y}$.
 In a~binary classification task, the sufficiency criterion requires a~parity of positive and negative predictive values across the groups.
-Formally, we require the equality of $P(Y = +\ |\ \hat{Y}=v, S = s)$ and $P(Y = +\ |\ \hat{Y}=v, S = \bar{s})$, for every $v\in \{+,-\}$, and the fairness gap may be computed as
+Formally, we require the equality of $P^\mathrm{Sf}_{v, s} = P(Y = +\ |\ \hat{Y}=v, S = s)$, for every $i = 1, \dots, m$, and $v\in \{+,-\}$.